-I was walking around the Opera district on a Sunday morning, I had gotten up early had a bite to eat and set out.
-I hadn't thought to make sure i had some money in change...alas all i had was relatively large bills.
+I was walking around the Opera district on a Sunday morning, I had gotten up early, had a bite to eat and set out.
+I hadn't thought to make sure i had some change in my pocket,after all it seems I am constantly trying to get rid of small coins I always seem to end up with..alas all i had was relatively large bills.
 So I start hearing nature's call, check my pockets and I'm out of luck.
 Nothing much was open and there didn't seem to be too many people walking the streets.
 The places i went, though polite, refused to make change for large bills and not much was open on a Sunday morning.

 I saw one of these toilets, wondering what they are doing on an elegant street.